MazenA14/unilink/README.md

 + See how to make attendance fetching faster and add this might take a minute
 + Add unilink logo to Gmail
 + Apply smart fetching, fetch grades & attendance on loading dashboard (See if something else needs smart fetching)
++ Add slot indicator depending on time of day